Learner Driver Car Insurance

 What could void my car insurance when a learner driver is driving and is involved in an incident?

-While fully licensed drivers must follow the standard road rules, learner drivers have more driving restrictions and so it’s important to know how they could affect your insurance.
+While fully licensed drivers must follow the standard road rules, learner drivers have more driving restrictions.

 Some of the learner road rule violations that may void your car insurance include: